Finding bliss, living a blissful life and staying blissful forever are universal desires that we can all achieve.

-So we’ll go through a lot of different ways to nurture ourselves and then recommend a strategy so we don’t neglect ourselves even when especially because we have so many responsibilities that we need to meet.
+So, we’ll go through a lot of different ways to nurture ourselves and then recommend a strategy so we don’t neglect ourselves even when especially because we have so many responsibilities that we need to meet.

 Improving these relationships don’t have to be tedious.
 Actually, you can inject a certain element of fun in your bond.

 Just realise that this step is incredibly important, especially as more and more studies begin to show that the quality of our relationships is linked to the states of our emotional, mental and physical health.

 And sometimes, without us even knowing it, they can completely derail us from our bliss through subtle nudges that take us off course.